TacBuild/tacchain/NETWORKS.md

 - NOTE: This will initialize config folder in $HOME/.tacchaind

-- NOTE: Make sure you have replaced your genesis file with the one for Tac Turin Testnet.
+- NOTE: Make sure you have replaced your genesis file with the one for Tac Saint Petersburg Testnet.
 Example script to download it:
 `curl https://raw.githubusercontent.com/TacBuild/tacchain/refs/heads/main/networks/tacchain_2391-1/genesis.json > .testnet/config/genesis.json`

 #### 2. Update `config.toml` for sentry node